0x20/hackerspace-blueprint/2-do-ocracy.md

 Source: http://www.communitywiki.org/en/DoOcracy

+People need to feel safe knowing that they are allowed to try, and to fail.
+Thus, when people fail, we need to be kind and help them get better instead of berate them.
+The hackerspace gives everyone room to grow, and failure is part of that.
+For more information, read up on the idea of "blameless post-mortems" in the IT operations and DevOps communities.

+Tight feedback loop: It's easy to do something, so it's very easy to try something, see what the result is, and then use that information to try something different.

 ## Boundaries

 Some things are too sensitive to be handled by do-ocracy alone, like throwing things away.
 The guidelines define what the boundaries are of the Do-ocracy.
 Any member can request that a decision is discussed in the group.